-There is a critical need for highly-skilled, broadly-educated virologists worldwide.
-This course meets one of GVN's core goals: to ensure emerging leaders in virology receive top flight training and have opportunities to engage with partners globally.
+There is a critical need for highly skilled, broadly educated virologists worldwide.
+This course meets one of GVN's core goals: to ensure emerging leaders in virology receive topflight training and have opportunities to engage with partners globally.
 It supplements existing skills and provides new knowledge and avenues for broadening expertise and collaborations.

 The initiative includes a one-week intensive course on basic, translational, and clinical aspects of viruses of great importance to human health.
-Lecturers leading virologists drawn from the ranks of GVN Centers of Excellence globally.
-All didactic courses on state-of-the-art aspects of research on specific viruses.
-Significant time for discussion and interaction with virology leaders are a hallmark as well as opportunities to meet with policymakers and program officials from funding agencies in Washington, DC.
+This includes lectures led by virologists drawn from the ranks of GVN Centers of Excellence globally, didactic courses on state-of-the-art aspects of research on specific viruses, and significant time for discussion and interaction with virology leaders as well as opportunities to meet with policymakers and program officials from funding agencies in Washington, DC.

-Drs.
+Leading virologists from across the GVN centers participate in this course.
+Previous speakers include: Drs.
 Robert Gallo, Diane Griffin, Robert Redfield, Konstantin Chumakov, Yutaka Tagaya, Shyam Kottilil, Ken Olson, Scott Weaver, and Ab Osterhaus.
 To date, the GVN has trained 90 scientists from around the world.